 Irish continued from page 24 who I finished right behind.
 When I have someone like her pushing me at practice, it helps you carry that strategy to the meet," said Gunn.
 "She had the race of her life.
 When I looked up at the scoreboard and saw that she got fourth, I went crazy.
 That was huge.
 That was how we won the meet," said Grow.
 Head coach Joe Piane recognized how important Gunn's race was over the weekend, also.
-"One surprise was Tiffany Gunn.
-What a help that was.
+"One surprise was Tiffany points going into the race.
+Fortunately for the Irish, Georgetown got second and Notre Dame got third, which gave the Irish the two-point and Georgetown had 102 "If we ended up third, we couldn't lose.
+We were rooting for our ladies to be at least third, and Seton Hall to win, which is exactly what happened," said Piane.
+We were very confident going into the race.
+We thought we had to beat Georgetown to win, so it came as a surprise that we had "One surprise was Tiffany Gunn.
+What a the help that was.
 Nobody anticipated that.
-She ended getting five points where we were hoping for one," said Piane.
+She ended up getting five Preparation for a Career In the Health Professions lead over the Hoyas.